 - Swollen glands

-It is also strongly recommended that women who are either pregnant or breastfeeding should avoid drinking tea.
+It is also strongly recommended that women who are either pregnant or breastfeeding avoid drinking this tea.

 Essiac Tea Dosage

-Rene Caisse, the originator of Essiac tea, recommended a dosage of 1 fluid ounce daily for the treatment of serious medical conditions.
-That recommended dosage was to be continued for up to two years, with a resting period of a week off between every four weeks of treatment.
+Rene Caisse, the originator of Essiac tea, recommended dosage of 1 fluid ounce daily for the treatment of serious medical conditions.
+That recommended dosage was to be continued for up to two years with a resting period of a week off every four weeks.

 This one-week resting period was thought to stimulate the body and increase the tea's efficacy.
-Modern drinkers of Essiac tea largely follow the original recommendations, while making accommodations for their own health and the nature of their illnesses.
+Modern drinkers of Essiac tea largely follow the original recommendations while making accommodations for their health and the nature of their illnesses.